bwinkel/cygrid/docs/install.rst

-If you prefer testing on the command line and usually work with the source code, you can also do
+If you prefer testing on the command line and usually work with the source code, you can also do (outside of project directory)

 .. code-block:: bash

-    python setup.py test
+    python -m pytest --pyargs cygrid